selwynpolit/d9book/book/views.md

 ```

 ### Example 2
-This is a barbones example of how to modify a view using the template_preprocess_views_view() function.
+This is a barebones example of how to modify a view using the `template_preprocess_views_view()` function.
 This would be stored in a custom module or `.theme` file.
 It modifies the view `events` by looping through the results and modifying each row as needed.

 ```php
 function dirt_preprocess_views_view(array &$variables) {